Access to Contraception in Livingston, NJ

-Practicing Safe Sexual Intercourse with Protective Measures
+Practicing Safe Sexual Intercourse with Protective Measures in NJ

 The goals of contraception include preventing a pregnancy and protecting yourself from a sexually transmitted disease.
 There are hormonal methods, barrier methods and more than 10 different kinds to choose from, so it really depends on a woman’s preference regarding which one makes her feel the most comfortable and safe.
 In our office, we aim to educate each patient on the types of contraception we have, and provide her with the one that she chooses.

 If a woman has the ability to ovulate, she has the ability to get pregnant; the biological process lets the ovaries release an egg, allowing fertilization to occur.
 Hormonal methods of birth control manipulate a woman’s hormones, controlling them to either regulate or stop ovulation, thus preventing a pregnancy from occurring.
 Hormonal methods of contraception can be placed into a woman’s body in a variety of ways, including but not limited to pills, gels, vaginal rings, rods, intrauterine systems, injections and skin patches.
 While all of these are effective, some can be categorized as short-acting hormonal methods – these are the injectable, patches, rings and pills, and must be taken exactly as instructed to work properly.
 Different hormonal contraceptives are unique in their own way; some prevent ovulation, others thicken cervical mucus to block sperm from reaching the egg and a few thin the lining of the uterus.
 Hormonal methods of contraception that we offer include:

 - Progestin-only pills (POPs):A pill taken once daily, as normal cycle changes.